ci-richard-mcelhinney/nhaystack/README.md

 translated into `curStatus`:"ok".

 NHaystack creates a `curVal` tag *only* if `curStatus` is "ok" *and* the N4 status is not null.
-This means that if a point in AX has the "null" status flag set, then it will be reported with a curStatus of "ok", but it will simply not have a curVal.
+This means that if a point in N4 has the "null" status flag set, then it will be reported with a curStatus of "ok", but it will simply not have a curVal.